ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

 });
 ```

-*Strategy 2: Eagerly render your application and utilise the `useStoreRehydrated` hook*
+**Strategy 2: Eagerly render your application and utilise the `useStoreRehydrated` hook**

-You can alternatively partially render your application, utilising the [`useStoreRehydrated`](/docs/api/use-store-rehydrated.html) hook to wait for rehydration to complete prior to rendering the parts of your application that depend on the rehydrated state.
+You can alternatively partially render your application and utilise the [`useStoreRehydrated`](/docs/api/use-store-rehydrated.html) hook to wait for rehydration to complete prior to rendering the parts of your application that depend on the rehydrated state.

 ```javascript
 import { useStoreRehydrated } from 'easy-peasy';